About Animal Services

 In a diverse area such as our City, residents and wildlife often need to coexist.
 We offer very limited wildlife services.
 Go here for more information.

-To report dead birds and squirrels which may carry West Nile Virus call 1.877.WNV.BIRD or report it online.
+To report dead birds which may carry West Nile Virus file an online report with the California Department of Public Health.

 We also encourage you to adopt your pet from a local shelter or local rescue group